joeloliver/positron-code/docs/ide-integration.md

 ### General Errors

 - **Message:** `IDE integration is not supported in your current environment.
 To use this feature, run Gemini CLI in one of these supported IDEs: [List of IDEs]`
-  - **Cause:** You are running Gemini CLI in a terminal or environment that is not a supported IDE.
+  - **Cause:** You are running Positron CLI in a terminal or environment that is not a supported IDE.
   - **Solution:** Run Gemini CLI from the integrated terminal of a supported IDE, like VS Code.

 - **Message:** `No installer is available for [IDE Name].
 Please install the IDE companion manually from its marketplace.`